 Signs of Fear Aggression

-How to Cure Fear Aggression
+How to Treat Fear Aggression

-- Make note of the distance at which the scared pup becomes agitated, and stay beyond that of range whenever possible.
+- Make note of the distance at which the scared pup becomes agitated, and stay beyond that range whenever possible.